Sebastian Franco: 2012 to 2014 – Early career leads to World Championship

 Franco represented Colombia at the 2013 Bolivarian Games in Trujillo, Peru.
-In Men’s Singles, he lost in the quarterfinals to Jose Daniel Ugalde of Ecuador, 15-14, 15-12.
-But he and Alejandro Herrera defeated Peruvians Alfredo Flores and Jose Schaefer in the quarterfinals of Men’s Doubles, but lost in the semi-finals to Venezuelans Cesar Castillo and Cesar Castro, 10-15, 15-2, 11-3, so Franco and Herrera earned bronze medals in Trujillo.
-In the Men’s Team event, Franco was part of the Colombian team who took home bronze medals after losing to Ecuador in the semi-finals.
+In Men's Singles, he lost in the quarterfinals to Jose Daniel Ugalde of Ecuador, 15–14, 15–12.
+But he and Alejandro Herrera defeated Peruvians Alfredo Flores and Jose Schaefer in the quarterfinals of Men's Doubles, but lost in the semi-finals to Venezuelans Cesar Castillo and César Castro, 10–15, 15–2, 11–3, so Franco and Herrera earned bronze medals in Trujillo.
+In the Men's Team event, Franco was part of the Colombian team who took home bronze medals after losing to Ecuador in the semi-finals.

-At the 2014 Pan American Racquetball Championships in Santa Cruz de la Sierra, Bolivia, Franco played Men’s Singles and Doubles.
-Franco lost to Ecuador’s Fernando Rios, 12-15, 15-7, 11-8, in Round of 16, but in doubles, he and Alejandro Herrera eked out a win over Rios and Jose Daniel Alvarez, 14-15, 15-10, 11-7, but then lost to Argentina’s Daniel Maggi and Shai Manzuri, 15-13, 7-15, 11-6, in the quarterfinals.
+At the 2014 Pan American Racquetball Championships in Santa Cruz de la Sierra, Bolivia, Franco played Men's Singles and Doubles.
+Franco lost to Ecuador's Fernando Rios, 12–15, 15–7, 11–8, in Round of 16, but in doubles, he and Alejandro Herrera eked out a win over Rios and Jose Daniel Alvarez, 14–15, 15–10, 11–7, but then lost to Argentina's Daniel Maggi and Shai Manzuri, 15–13, 7–15, 11–6, in the quarterfinals.

-Thus, Franco had some international experience coming into the 2014 IRF World Championships in Burlington, Ontario, Canada, but he wasn’t one of the top seeds in either singles or doubles.
-After the preliminary round, Franco was seeded 9th in Men’s Singles and 7th in Men’s Doubles with Alejandro Herrera.
-In singles, he lost to the USA’s Rocky Carson, 15-8, 15-10, in the quarterfinals, and Carson went to win the championship.
+Thus, Franco had some international experience coming into the 2014 IRF World Championships in Burlington, Ontario, Canada, but he wasn't one of the top seeds in either singles or doubles.
+After the preliminary round, Franco was seeded 9th in Men's Singles and 7th in Men's Doubles with Alejandro Herrera.
+In singles, he lost to the USA's Rocky Carson, 15–8, 15–10, in the quarterfinals, and Carson went to win the championship.

 But Franco and Herrera won gold in Men's Doubles at the 2014 World Championships.
-They defeated Mexico’s Alvaro Beltran and Edson Martinez, 15-14, 6-15, 11-9, in the quarterfinals, Bolivians Mario Mercado and Conrrado Moscoso, 15-11, 15-2, in the semi-finals, and then the home country team of Canadians Mike Green and Vincent Gagnon in the final, winning 15-11, 15-5.
-Franco and Herrera’s gold medal was the 1st won by South Americans in any division - singles or doubles, men’s or women’s - at the IRF World Championships.
+They defeated Mexico's Álvaro Beltrán and Edson Martinez, 15–14, 6–15, 11–9, in the quarterfinals, Bolivians Mario Mercado and Conrrado Moscoso, 15–11, 15–2, in the semi-finals, and then the home country team of Canadians Mike Green and Vincent Gagnon in the final, winning 15–11, 15–5.
+Franco and Herrera's gold medal was the 1st won by South Americans in any division – singles or doubles, men's or women's – at the IRF World Championships.